-Real Madrid will travel to Levante on Saturday, where they have won just once in their previous four visits, and Jose Mourinho's successor knows that a top performance could be needed from his players to come away with a triumph.
+Real Madrid will travel to Levante on Saturday, where it has won just once in its previous four visits, and Jose Mourinho's successor knows that a top performance could be needed from his players to come away with a triumph.

 "They are a difficult team to face, particularly at home," Ancelotti continued.
 "Madrid struggled there last season.
 We have to be focused and put in an intense game.

 "Against Levante, a few players who didn’t start against Copenhagen will get to play.
 It’s possible that Alvaro Morata will be in the line-up."